gaiakhouas/easyform/README.md

 -------- END LOCAL DEPLOYMENT --------

+Step 4 - add a symbolic link to the storage

+run php artisan storage:link

-Step 4 - create an account in udemy and fill the form in the below link : https://www.udemy.com/user/request-api-client-popup/?display_type=popup Nb : You will receive your api keys under 48 hours.
+Step 5 - create an account in udemy and fill the form in the below link : https://www.udemy.com/user/request-api-client-popup/?display_type=popup Nb : You will receive your api keys under 48 hours.

-Step 5 - create a stripe account, signin and get the public and private keys with the link below : https://www.udemy.com/user/request-api-client-popup/?display_type=popup
+Step 6 - create a stripe account, signin and get the public and private keys with the link below : https://www.udemy.com/user/request-api-client-popup/?display_type=popup

-Step 6 - fill .env file of easyform with the required informations as below :
+Step 7 - fill .env file of easyform with the required informations as below :

 APP_KEY=YOUR_APP_KEY